isomerpages/moe-mtls-old/pages/neighborhood-hero.md

 ---
 layout: simple-page
-title: Neighborhood Hero
+title: Discovery Land
-permalink: /neighborhood-hero/
+permalink: /discovery-land/
-breadcrumb: Neighborhood hero
+breadcrumb: Discovery Land
 ---
 There are many “heroes” in our neighbourhood.
 Do you know who they are and what they do?
 Find out at the 4 places below.
 Take up the challenge today.
 You can be a Neighbourhood Hero too!